awesomephant/notes/_posts/2018-01-31-design-studio.md

 Did broadcast graphics derived from elements of the logo, Image treatments (single colour print), lockups, colourways, variations of the proposition ("Antonio makes it")

-Turns out the reason all these brands are having typefaces designed is to save on typeface subscription fees
+DesignStudio worked with [Monotype](http://www.monotype.com/resources/case-studies/premier-league-a-brand-identity-that-works-hard-plays-hard/) to design a custom typeface for Premier League.
+A major reason big companies are having custom typefaces designed is to save on typeface subscription fees.

 ---

 ## Some notes from post-talk discussions

-The general feeling seems to be that DesignStudio work for _the man_, which doesn't bring them a lot of sympathy among art students - we're on the receiving end of the gig economy and rising rents created by "loved brands" like Deliveroo and Airbnb.
+The general feeling seems to be that DesignStudio work for _the man_, which doesn't bring them a lot of sympathy among art students - we're on the receiving end of the gig economy and rising rents created by "loved brands" like Deliveroo and Airbnb that DesignStudio work for.

 In the context of the Beat case study, they talk about how "red buses and yellow cabs" are being replaced by tech companies as if that's a natural development.
-Of course, the reason those older forms of public transport are struggling is because they are heavily regulated and rely on unionised workers, while [venture-funded companies](https://www.crunchbase.com/organization/taxibeat) like Beat and Uber do everything in their power to [avoid regulation](https://www.theguardian.com/technology/2017/mar/03/uber-secret-program-greyball-resignation-ed-baker) and [keep workers from organising](http://www.independent.co.uk/news/business/news/uber-driver-threatened-by-senior-manager-for-establishing-union-a6720146.html).
+Of course, the reason those older forms of public transport are struggling is because they are well-regulated and rely on unionised workers, while [venture-funded companies](https://www.crunchbase.com/organization/taxibeat) like Beat and Uber do everything in their power to [avoid regulation](https://www.theguardian.com/technology/2017/mar/03/uber-secret-program-greyball-resignation-ed-baker) and [keep workers from organising](http://www.independent.co.uk/news/business/news/uber-driver-threatened-by-senior-manager-for-establishing-union-a6720146.html).

 The way they talk about "engaging with consumers" and "making positive change in the world" with "likeminded companies" seems disingenous to a lot of people.
 I'd argue that "telling positive stories" (as they talk about in the Premier League case study) sounds very similar to "lying to people".